amarasovic/interpretability-literature/README.md

 Heo et al. [Fooling Neural Network Interpretations via Adversarial Model Manipulation](https://arxiv.org/abs/1902.02041).
 In *NeurIPS 2019*.

-* Saliency interpretation methods can be fooled via adversarial model manipulation.
+* Saliency interpretation methods can be fooled via adversarial model manipulation---a model finetuning step that aims to radically alter the explanation without hurting the accuracy of the original model.

+* Similar work:

+    * Zheng et al. [Analyzing the Interpretability Robustness of Self-Explaining Models](https://arxiv.org/abs/1905.12429).
+In ICML 2019 Security and Privacy of Machine Learning Workshop.

 Wiegreffe and Pinter.
 [Attention is not not Explanation](https://arxiv.org/abs/1908.04626).
 In *EMNLP 2019*.